estimace/estimace-be/README.md

 ### Development and Testing
 **TypeScript:** A superset of JavaScript that adds static types to the language, used for developing the backend application.

-**Jest:** A JavaScript testing framework, used for writing and running unit tests.
+**Vitest:** A testing framework that supports TypeScript out of the box.

 **Supertest:** A library for testing HTTP assertions, used for testing HTTP requests and responses.